Housing Affordability

 Over the first 5 years the investment returns will build around:

-This investment will directly support 21,500 full-time jobs across the construction industry and broader economy, per year, over 5 years, nationwide – one in 10 direct workers on site will be apprentices.
+This investment directly supports 21,500 full-time jobs across the construction industry and broader economy, per year, over 5 years, nationwide – with one in 10 direct workers on site to be apprentices.

 In addition to this, a portion of the investment returns will be available to fund acute housing needs in perpetuity.
 This funding will be used for additional crisis, transitional and long-term social housing in parts of the country with the greatest need.